The New and Old Jerusalem and their inhabitants

 24. Scherman and Zlotowitz, Rosh Hashanah, 58, 61–62, 112–13, 117–18; Arzt, Justice and Mercy, 55, 94, 154; Bloch, Jewish Holy Days, 21; Snaith, The Jewish New Year Festival, 162; Leo Trepp, The Complete Book of Jewish Observance (New York: Behrman House and Summit Books, 1980), 95.

 41. I am not necessarily saying that Christ’s return will actually occur on the Day of Atonement.
-While the pattern of Christ’s fulfillment of events on his holy days might indicate the wisdom to be prepared on that day, it is more wise to be prepared on every day.
-The point being made is that the relationship of these three holy days bears another witness of what will occur in the last days.
+While the pattern of Christ’s fulfillment of events on his holy days might indicate the wisdom to be prepared on that day, it is wiser to be prepared every day.
+The point being made is that the relationship between these three holy days bears another witness to what will occur in the last days.
 The final harvest of Israel has begun.
 When Christ returns, the repentant and obedient will be fully reconciled with him, physically entering into his presence after being cut off due to sin.
-Afterwards, Christ will reign during the Millennium when the spiritual harvest is complete.
+Afterward, Christ will reign during the Millennium when the spiritual harvest is complete.